ManthanoAI/guidelines/1_Git/1_Bash-Commands/readme.md

      `git config --global credential.helper cache`

-  - You may update the default cache timeout
+  - You may update the default cache timeout (1h = 3600s)

-     `git config --global credential.helper 'cache --timeout=3600'`
+     `git config --global credential.helper 'cache --timeout=36000'`

   - Login into your account, use the generated token, the token should be saved

+## Env-Variables
+- Never safe your credentials to a git, however if your system is hacked also env variables will be accessible

+- Save your access token into a global variable
+   - `cd`
+   - `nano .bash_profile`
+   - Add `export GHUSER='username'`
+   - Add `export GHTOKEN='token'`
+- Save your access token into local .env file
+   - create env file `credentials.env`
+   - Add `GHUSER='username'`
+   - Add `GHTOKEN='password'`
+   - Add `credentials.env` to `gitignore`